Founder and Mentorship Team Leader

 Chyah was educated at Harvard College and completed her Master of Fine Arts degree through Harvard’s international study program in Japan.
 She learned to master the history, culture and technique of traditional Japanese paper making through the National Treasures of Japan.

 Chyah completed her masters thesis at the University of Copenhagen, teaching Japanese textiles to graduate students.

 Chyah was in Samburu, Kenya during November of 2013, meeting with fellow Pencils for Africa board members Lekadaa and Saiwana Lolngojine, and elders of Nangida Village, Samburu.

-She is working to build an alliance between the local Nangida Village school in Samburu, and Saint Hilary Middle School in California, where she has been teaching for the past seventeen years and is the Director of the Arts Program.
-Chyah is Editor-in-Chief of African Kitchen Table (click here for the website)
+She is working to build an alliance between the local Nangida Village school in Samburu, and Saint Hilary Middle School in California, where she has been teaching for the past 20 years and is the Director of the Arts Program.
+Chyah is Editor of African Kitchen Table (click here for the website)